nickoneill/errorswtf/content/left-side-of-comma-operator-is-unused-and-has-no-side-effects.md

 }
 {{< / highlight >}}

-Or sometimes it's a good idea to break one of these elements into its own
+Or sometimes it's a good idea to break one of these elements into its own component, further reducing the amount of complexity in a single place.